we-make-software/tech/README.md

 This is the basic way to build on top of a macro.
 Some call it an alias, it is your choice what you want to call it.

+As you can see in the `WMSR` macro, there are three dots (`...`).
+That represents the arguments.
+We need to set up a define for that.
+The idea is to have a define that can include both the name and the function.
+Then we can also make a define that uses the function without a name if it’s the same.

+For the naming, we can use `WMSNAF` for the version with a name and function, and `WMSF` for the version without the name.
+These will pass the data to the original `WeMakeSoftwareRun` macro where `__VA_ARGS__` is used.
+Later we can build a struct for this, but first, let’s focus on the macro itself.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.